The Great Wall China

 Jinshanling

-Jinshanling, about 130 kilometers (81 miles) northeast of Beijing, is famous for its scenic hiking trails that stretch to the Simatai section of the wall.
-At the wall’s part which is partly restored, visitors are able to enjoy the beauty of both the modernized wall and the old one.
+Jinshanling, located approximately 130 kilometers (81 miles) northeast of Beijing, is renowned for its scenic hiking trails that extend to the wall’s Simatai section.
+At the partly restored section of the wall, visitors can appreciate the beauty of both the modernized and historic sections.

 Less Crowded

-Jinshanling is not as crowded as Badaling and Mutianyu, thus offering a more authentic and peaceful experience.
-The trails are difficult to hike on, they have steep climbs and you can see the Great Wall winding through rough terrain creating breathtaking views.
+Jinshanling is less crowded than Badaling and Mutianyu, offering a more authentic and peaceful experience.
+The trails are difficult to hike on, with steep climbs, and you can see the Great Wall winding through rough terrain, creating breathtaking views.

 Simatai